 MArch students should consult with their Program Coordinator/Advisor and Graduate Student Handbook (pg 11-17) for procedures specific to the MArch program.

-- At least one month before you intend to degree complete you will need to apply for graduation through Quest.
+- Approximately one month before you intend to degree complete you will need to apply for graduation through Quest.
+You will not be able to apply to degree complete in a given term until that term has started.

 - When your thesis is ready to be read, complete the MASc Thesis Submission form and return it to your Program Coordinator/Advisor who will review your committee composition

-- Guidelines for selecting your thesis readers can be found on page 2 of the form
+- Guidelines for selecting your thesis readers can be found on page 2 of the form.
+Please note some Departments may have additional requirements so you should contact your Department Graduate Coordinator if you require assistance.

 - Note: If you are going to request that your thesis be withheld from the public domain (e.g., due to patent pending issues), you can now request a four-month, one-year, or two-year (new) embargo when submitting to UWSpace.
 Students are no longer required to submit a Request to Restrict Circulation of Thesis form unless they are requesting an extension to a pre-existing embargo.
 Embargo discussions should now happen between student and supervisor at the end of the thesis defence and recorded on the examination report.
 For master’s students without a defence, the decision can be communicated to the Graduate Coordinator at the time of communicating that the thesis has been accepted.
 Additionally, you should also consider have your supervisor and readers review and sign a Confidential Information Thesis Non-Disclosure Agreement (NDA) prior to distributing your thesis.
 It is the responsibility of the researcher(s) to collect and keep any NDAs.